Error handling for remote module rendering in Module Federation.

 try {

-// Try loading backup service
+// Try to load backup service

 const response = await fetch(backupEntryUrl);